CBR makes emergency 350bp rate hike to 12% to stop ruble’s collapse

 If Nabiullina was engineering a slow fall of the ruble, clearly by mid-August the process started to run out of control as the public became more alarmed.

-Nabiullina acted to shore up the ruble on August 9 by announcing the so-called budget rule would be suspended for a second time since the war started and the CBR will halt all purchases of foreign currency on the domestic market for the rest of the year in an attempt to improve the value of the ruble.
-However, the move had no impact on the currency and “failed to stabilise the currency,” according to a note released on August 14 by JPMorgan Chase & Co., which expected the central bank to raise its benchmark to 10% by the end of the year, up from its previous call for 9%.
+Nabiullina acted to shore up the ruble on August 9 by announcing the so-called budget rule would be suspended for a second time since the war started and that the CBR would halt all purchases of foreign currency on the domestic market for the rest of the year in an attempt to improve the value of the ruble.
+However, the move had no impact on the ruble and “failed to stabilise the currency,” according to a note released on August 14 by JPMorgan Chase & Co., which expected the central bank to raise its benchmark to 10% by the end of the year, up from its previous call for 9%.

 Four days later, with panic rising, Nabiullina was forced to call for the emergency meeting, where an aggressive rate hike to put a floor under the ruble was widely anticipated.

-Going forward, the central bank will continue to adhere to the floating exchange-rate policy that Nabiullina controversially introduced early in the autumn of 2014 during the last currency crisis when the ruble collapsed and broke above RUB90 to the dollar.
+Going forward, the central bank will continue to adhere to the floating exchange rate policy that Nabiullina controversially introduced early in the autumn of 2014 during the last currency crisis, when the ruble collapsed and broke above RUB90 to the dollar.

-Nabiullina's rate hike will bring some immediate relief, but analyst say the currency will remain under pressure for the meantime as the tools available to the regulator are limited.
+Nabiullina's rate hike will bring some immediate relief, but analyst say the currency will remain under pressure for the meantime, as the tools available to the regulator are limited.

 “Today’s rate hike will only temporarily slow the bleeding.
 The ruble’s depreciation is a consequence of many factors moving against Russia all at once.
 The current account surplus has shrunk drastically due to a slump in energy prices and export revenues as well as a rapid rebound in goods imports.
 Russia will struggle to attract capital inflows because of sanctions.
 And there’s little ammunition for FX intervention – the central bank has some unfrozen renminbi assets and gold reserves, but the bar for using these is likely to be high,” says Peach.